Ensono/amido.github.io/.github/ISSUE-TRIAGE.md

 ------------------

 Triage provides an important way to contribute to an open source project.
 It can be difficult to keep up with issues and assess the validity of contributions.
-As a non-maintainer, or a contribution, you can help an open source project by triaging issues.
+As a non-maintainer, or a contributor, you can help an open source project by triaging issues.

 ## What is triaging?